otavioschwanck/mood-nvim/handbook.md

 ## Additional Lsp Servers
 To install additional servers, look for the plugin CoC

+## Some useful plugins

+`:TableModeEnable` will facilitate your life when creating tables

 ### For additional commands, just press SPC and follow your heart.